SpawnageLoong/cde4301-final-report/pages/2_individuals/2_weihao.md

 <b>Design Choice</b>

-Cable ties were needed to physically fasten the GM Tube to the PCB.
-This is to prevent the GM tube receiving damage when experiencing violent vibrations during launch.
+Cable ties were needed to physically fasten the GM tube to the PCB.
+This is to prevent the GM tube from receiving damage when experiencing violent vibrations during launch.

 <img src="{{site.baseurl}}/assets/images/weihao/Fig12.jpg" alt="Pan-ty Cable Tie Halar Maroon" width="300" class="img-center">